 Each rub rail shall be four inches or more in width in their finished form, shall be constructed of 16-gauge steel or suitable material of equivalent strength and shall be constructed in corrugated or ribbed fashion.

 Both rub rails shall be applied outside the body or outside body posts.
 (Pressed-in or snap-on rub rails do not satisfy this requirement.)
-For Type A-1 using the body provided by the chassis manufacturer or for types A-2, B, C and D using the rear engine compartment, rub rails need not extend around the rear corners.
+For Type A-1 public school buses using the body provided by the chassis manufacturer or for types A-2, C, and D public school buses using the rear engine compartment, rub rails need not extend around the rear corners.

 There shall be a rub rail or equivalent bracing located horizontally at the bottom edge of the body side skirts.

-64. Seat Belt for Driver.
+65. Seat Belt for Driver

-A locking retractor type 2-lap belt/shoulder harness seat belt shall be provided for the driver.
+A locking retractor Type 2-lap belt/shoulder harness seat belt shall be provided for the driver.
 Each belt section shall be booted so as to keep the buckle and button-type latch off the floor and within easy reach of the driver.
 Belt shall be anchored in such a manner or guided at the seat frame so as to prevent the driver from sliding sideways from under the belt.

-The driver’s seat belt shall be high visible orange in color on all buses.
-Exception: Type A buses may have driver seat belts high visible orange in color.
+The driver’s seat belt shall be high visible orange in color on all public school buses.

-65. Seats.
+66. Seating

+A. Passenger Seating.

+1. Public school bus design capacities shall be in accordance with 49 CFR, Part 571.3, Definitions, and FMVSS 222 (School Bus Passenger Seating and Crash Protection).

-All seats shall have minimum cushion depth of 15 inches.
-In determiningseating capacity of bus, allowable averagerump width shall be 13 inches.
-(See Item 36.)
+2. All seats shall have a minimum cushion depth of 15 inches , a seat back height of 24inches above the seating reference point, and must comply with all other requirements of FMVSS 222.

+3. All restraining barriers and passenger seats shall be constructed with materials that enable them to meet the criteria of the School Bus Seat Upholstery Fire Block Test and comply with FMVSS 302 (Flammability of Interior Materials), 49 CFR Part 571.302.

+4. Each seat leg shall be secured to the floor by bolts, washers and nuts in order to meet the performance requirements of FMVSS 222.
+Flange-head nuts may be used in lieu of nuts and washers.
+All seat frames attached to the seat rail shall be fastened with two or more bolts, washers and nuts, or with flange-head nuts.
+Seats may be track-mounted in conformance with FMVSS 222.

+5. If track seating is installed, the manufacturer shall supply minimum and maximum seat spacing dimensions (applicable to the bus) which conform to FMVSS 222.
+This information shall be on a label permanently affixed to the bus.

-Seating plans for buses with wheelchair positionssee Item 92A.
-All school bus seating shall be of a three-to-three arrangement with the exception of the last row seat to the left of any rear emergency door.
+6. Seating plans for public schools buses with wheelchair positions: (see item 92.A.).
+All public school bus seating shall be of a three-to-three arrangement with the exception of the last row seat to the left of any rear emergency door.
 This seat shall meet the standards set forth in FMVSS 222 for last row seating and ingress and egress of standards of FMVSS 217 for emergency door and aisle clearance at that position.
 There shall be provided a full width barrier in front of each seating position.
-Type D, rear engine buses shall be exempt from the last row requirements of 16 passengers or.

-Exception – Type A – 16 passenger may have two-to-two seating arrangement, with 30 inch seats.
+Type D (RE) public school buses shall be exempt from the last row requirements.
+Type A public school buses with a capacity of 16 passengers or less may have two-to-two seating arrangement with 30 inch seats.

-D. Floor track seat securement may be used and the manufacturer shall supply minimum and maximum seat spacing dimensions (applicable to the bus) which comply with FMVSS No 222.
-This information shall be on a label permanently affixed to the bus.

-E. Passenger seat cushion retention system shall meet FMVSS 222.

-F. shall be equipped with jump seats or portable seats.
+7.All public school buses shall be equipped with restraining barriers which conform to FMVSS 222.

-G. Seat spacing shall meet FMVSS 222 (School Bus Passenger Seating and Crash Protection).

-H. Seat and back cushions of all seats shall be designed to safely support designated number of passengers under normal road conditions encountered in school bus service.
-Covering of seat cushions shall be of material having 42 ounce finished weight, 54-inch width, and finished vinyl coating of 1.06 broken twill.
-Material on polyester drill and polyester cotton twill knit backing with equal vinyl coating which meets or exceeds the laboratory test results for the 42 ounce 1.06 covering may be used.
-Padding and seat covers on all seats shall comply with provisions of FMVSS 302 (Flammability of Interior Materials), 49 CFR § 571.302.

-I. Minimum distance between steering wheel and backrest of driver’s seat shall be 11 inches.